Philippines Visa

-Citizens of the Russian Federation, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, Uzbekistan, EU countries do not need a visa to travel to the Philippines for up to 30 days.
-For a longer stay, you can apply for a visa in advance, extend the visa-free stay already on the spot or at the airport for up to 59 days.
+Citizens of Russia, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, Uzbekistan, EU countries do not need a visa for a trip to the Philippines for up to 30 days.
+For a longer stay, you can apply for a visa in advance, extend your visa-free stay on the spot or at the airport up to 59 days.

-Citizens of Ukraine, Belarus, Azerbaijan, Armenia, Georgia, Moldova must apply for a visa in advance at the consular departments in their country or in the Southeast Asian countries.
-The visa fee is about $ 50 depending on the method and place of receipt.
+Citizens of Ukraine, Belarus, Azerbaijan, Armenia, Georgia, Moldova must apply for a visa in advance at consular departments in their country or in Southeast Asian countries.
+The visa fee is about $50 depending on the method and place of receipt.

-Upon entry, you must fill out a standard migration card and customs form (see about Philippine customs regulations).
-The customs form is filled out by everyone, regardless of the need for declaration.
-Usually the card and form are issued on board the aircraft, and if not, you can take them at the counters in front of passport control.
-After filling out, you can follow immediately to passport control, no fees for stamps and data processing are required.
-At international airports in the Philippines at passport control, as a rule, huge queues, and you can stand for almost an hour.
-Therefore, it makes sense to first take the forms, take a queue and fill them out already in the queue.
+Upon entry, you must fill out a standard immigration card and customs form (see more about Philippine customs rules here).
+The customs form is filled out by everyone, regardless of the need to declare.
+Usually, the card and form are handed out on the plane; if not, you can get them at the counters before passport control.
+After filling them out, you can proceed directly to passport control; no fees are charged for stamps and data processing.
+At international airports in the Philippines, passport control lines are typically huge, and you can wait for almost an hour.
+So it makes sense to first take the forms, get in line, and fill them out while queuing.

-When passing the entry passport control, you must provide a passport, a boarding pass, a completed migration form.
-Here, the scanner reads the fingerprints of the index fingers.
-After passing through passport control, you can collect your luggage at the tape, and proceed through the green or red customs corridor.
+When going through entry passport control, you must provide your passport, boarding pass, and completed immigration form.
+Here, fingerprints of the index fingers are also scanned.
+After passing passport control, you can collect your baggage from the carousel and proceed through the green or red customs channel.

 Visa-free entry and passport validity requirements

-Citizens of Russia, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, Uzbekistan can enter the Philippines without a visa through any border post at the airport or international seaport.
-Upon arrival, the passport is simply stamped for 30 days, nothing is required to pay and fill in.
-On some sites on the internet, there is information about a 21-day stay, but this is outdated information.
+Citizens of Russia, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, Uzbekistan can enter the Philippines without a visa through any border checkpoint at an airport or international seaport.
+Upon arrival, a stamp for 30 days is simply placed in the passport; no payment or additional forms are required.
+Some websites on the Internet mention a 21-day stay, but this is outdated information.

 For visa-free entry, the following requirements apply: